Protocol Support

 wayland-info | rg 'zxdg_(exporter|importer)_v[12]'Relative Pointer and Pointer Constraints

 Sweets implements relative-pointer-v1 and pointer-constraints-v1.
+Games,

-Applications such as games, virtual machines, remote desktop clients, and 3D
+virtual machines, remote desktop clients, and 3D tools can request relative

-tools can request relative pointer events and lock or confine the pointer while
+pointer events and lock or confine the pointer while their surface has focus.

-on seat0.
-Locked pointers keep the compositor cursor stationary while relative
+- Locked pointers keep the compositor cursor stationary while relative motion continues to the client.

-motion continues to the client.
-Confined pointers clamp cursor motion to the
+- Confined pointers clamp cursor motion to the client's constraint region.

 Text Input and Input Methods

-candidate windows, and surrounding-text updates.
+surrounding-text updates.

-keyboard grabs work after compositor keybindings, and input-method popup surfaces
+after compositor keybindings, and popup surfaces are placed near the client's

-are placed near the client's cursor rectangle.
-Session lock clears IME focus so
+cursor rectangle.
+Session lock clears IME focus so lock surfaces receive raw

-lock surfaces receive raw keyboard input.
+keyboard input.

 # smoke test